 You will need to say goodbye to a fixed menu and adapt based on what your farmers have got for you.
 You may even need to adapt your seasonal menu based on the stocks that you receive.
 A couple of rainy days may ruin the apples you were expecting, but the farmer may bring you some beautiful and fresh mushrooms instead.
 Be ready to adapt your dishes based on farmers’ availability.
 This will also require a strong operational system that can sustain quick turn-arounds.
 You can achieve this by having an R&D team who experiment with ingredients and build new dishes constantly.

 Stay true to your promise

 If you claim your restaurant is farm to table, use only local and seasonal produce.
 Limit your menu to dishes that will not require exotic ingredients imported by multinationals from a different continent.
 Don’t panic!
 Instead of limiting the menu, this will encourage creativity, going back to the roots and rediscovering your local, traditional food!

 Finally, tell your customers the story.
 Support your local farmers, document your journey and don’t be afraid to talk about how you became a farm-to-table restaurant.
 Storytelling should always be part of your marketing mix!

-Farm to table is a great restaurant practice that will help your restaurant business differentiate while making a positive impact upon your local community and helping the environment.
+Farm-to-table is a great restaurant practice that will help you grow your business, all while making a positive impact upon your local community and helping the environment.
 However, before you take the leap and become a farm-to-table restaurant, don’t forget about the importance of building a strong strategy to successfully manage the change!